AbhinavM2000/percolation_/README.md

 >Last updated: 17-6-2021

-To do
-* Open MPI & Python for paralell processing on a compute cluster.
+Some to dos
 * Obtain experimental data for image analysis.
-*
+* Develop Open MPI & Python code for paralell processing on a compute cluster.